 - Rest 30 seconds, then repeat the exercise.

 - Gradually work up to 5 repetitions a day.

 Yoga and other stretching techniques can improve circulation to your muscles and joints, which may offer better mobility and pain relief.

 This shoulder stretch sometimes helps:

-- Use your other arm to pull the elbow of your outstretched arm toward your chest.
+- With your other arm, pull the elbow of your outstretched arm toward your chest.

 - Hold this stretch for about 10 seconds.

-Ask your doctor about other stretches that may lessen your pain.
+Ask your doctor about other stretches that may help to lessen your pain.

-Certain foods can cause inflammation in your body that could worsen your symptoms.
+Certain foods can contribute to inflammation in your body that may worsen your symptoms.
 Avoid processed foods, and eat plenty of fruits and vegetables.
-Choosing foods high in omega-3 fatty acids, such as salmon, may also help.
+Choosing foods high in omega-3 fatty acids, such as salmon,

 Sometimes, you just need rest to recover from your shoulder blade pain, especially if it’s the result of an injury.